Manzi-Cedrick/manzicedrick-term1-b/README.md

-# Devops Exam Term One
+# Software Testing Exam Term One